 If you've never played one of these, you are definitely missing out.
 These are some of the the coolest and best sounding hollowbody basses ever made.
 This one is no exception.
 Incredible playing and sounding with the DeArmond Goldtone pickup.
-Missing 5 fret inlay but other than that, in great overall condition.
-Comes with gig bag.
+Missing 5 fret inlay and small crack near the jack (does not affect play) but other than that, in great overall condition.

 ORIGINALLY PRODUCED: 1961 - 1969